 BitDegree also provides a comprehensive SQL language guide/tutorial.
 While formatted differently to most other reference guides, this document provides simple, easy to understand answers to pretty much everything related to SQL.
 Head over to the Learn SQL page to discover more.

 Have you ever run into a problem with something, only to find the answers in a short online video?
 Well, programming is no different.
 When you run into problems with your code or are having trouble doing something, then you should get in the habit of heading over to YouTube and finding a video that helps you.
 Videos also provide great free SQL training for people who want to go above and beyond the requirements of their course.

 Online SQL forums and chat boards are great places for programming beginners to find answers to their questions.
 They also allow you to network with your fellow programmers, to hone your skills by helping other people, and to pick up useful bits of knowledge from more experienced SQL coders.
-One of my favorite forums is the Stack Overflow one, but a quick internet search will turn up a whole lot more.
+One of most popular forums that offer a lot of help while looking for the best way to learn SQL is Stack Overflow, but a quick internet search will turn up a whole lot more.

 What Else Should I Learn Alongside SQL?